hyssostech/sketch-thru-plan-sdk-js/samples/c2sim/README.md

 Parameters:

 * `name` - tag/label defining the scenario being exported
-* `dataType` - C2SIM plan data is grouped under `initialization` and oOrder` documents, the former usually representing the initial state of a scenario, and the latter representing orders issued to the taskable entities
+* `dataType` - C2SIM plan data is grouped under `initialization` and `order` documents, the former usually representing the initial state of a scenario, and the latter representing orders issued to the taskable entities
-* `affiliation` - filters the export by affiliation, if one is specified
+* `affiliation` - filters the export by affiliation, if one is specified, so that only friendly or hostile elements are included
 * `coaPoids` - (future capability) filters specific COAs, if more than one exist.
 This is in support of apps that opt to manage multiple COAs within the same scenario.
 While this capability is supported by STP, most apps have a single COA with friend and hostile entities.